Outcome

 Supported Payout Functions

 Outcome supports linear and binary payout functions performed on-chain while step-wise function should additionally involve off-chain calculation.
-On-chain payout function should be configured by pointing the LSP contract to the relevant financial product library (FPL) and providing additional parameters for FPL.
+On-chain payout function should be configured by pointing the to the relevant financial product library (FPL) and providing additional parameters for FPL.

 Linear payout